Virtually all Evolution service bureaus have customers who use Evolution Remote, and

 recommend hosting this version once you install it or some subsequent version on your server.

-Any Quechee installer will work fine; we have no knowledge of any special cases.
+Any Ryegate installer will work fine; we have no knowledge of any special cases.
 We also

-believe that Plymouth installers will probably be ok too, but we still recommend updating
+believe that Quechee installers will probably be ok too, but we still recommend updating

-to a Quechee installer just on general principles.
+to a Ryegate installer just on general principles.